Information We Collect

 As part of re-marketing we also may permit certain third party companies to help us tailor advertising that we think may be of interest to users and to collect and use other data about user activities on our site (e.g., to allow them to tailor ads on third party services).
 These companies may deliver ads that might also place cookies and otherwise track user behavior.
 For this purpose, DataArt uses 3rd party vendor re-marketing tracking cookies, including the Google Adwords tracking cookie.
 This means we will continue to show ads to you across the internet, specifically on the Google Content Network (GCN).
 It is important to note that we are not collecting any identifiable information through the use of Google’s or any other 3rd party remarketing system.

-If you've disabled through your browser we may still use information collected from existing cookies, but we'll stop using the disabled cookies to gather any further information.
+If you've disabled cookies through your browser we may still use information collected from existing cookies, but we'll stop using the disabled cookies to gather any further information.
+Also you can delete cookies already stored on your computer.